-Complete the information below and submit your immunization records to the Student Health Center (SHC) at studenthealthcenter@laverne.edu.
+Complete the information below and upload your immunization records to the MedProctor portal.
+See the ULV SHC webpage for further information.

 I have read the information on Meningococcal disease.
 If you have questions, please contact the student health center at 909-448-4619.